Survey

 To get the most out of your survey, keep these tips in mind.

-1. Keep the focus on your customers: because surveys naturally provide lots of quantitative data, it’s easy to get wrapped up in digging for data and asking questions that benefit the organization more than the customer.
+1. Keep the focus on your customers: Because surveys naturally provide lots of quantitative data, it’s easy to get wrapped up in digging for data and asking questions that benefit the organization more than the customer.
 Try to keep the customer in mind with every question, and try to shift the focus away from gathering data and more toward gathering insight.

-2. Treat surveys like a conversation: many organizations get in a habit of relying too heavily on standardized approaches to soliciting feedback, which can feel insincere and canned.
+2. Treat surveys like a conversation: Many organizations get in a habit of relying too heavily on standardized approaches to soliciting feedback, which can feel insincere and canned.
 Instead, try designing surveys more like a conversation—what would you ask your customers if they were sitting right in front of you?
-Chances are it won’t be a rating scale or multiple choice question (but those have their place, too) so try using surveys as another strategy for talking to your customers and you’ll open up a more productive interaction that yields actionable insights.
+Chances are it won’t be a rating scale or multiple choice question (although those have their place, too) so try using surveys as another strategy for talking to your customers and you’ll open up a more productive interaction that yields actionable insights.

 3. Keep it short and sweet: It’s tempting to launch a survey with a litany of questions you’d like to ask, but try to resist.
 People’s lives are more complicated and distracted than ever, so if you want to get genuine feedback, be sure to keep it short and to the point.